Deal 9: Hacking Photography mega-deal

 With Halloween just around the corner I thought it was time to update our Halloween Photography Tips article with some new information and photos.

-There are plenty of subjects around to photograph at Halloween ranging from the traditional jack-o-lantern through to people in costume, to trick or treat ‘treats’ etc. It’s a time of color, emotion and lots of interesting subjects.
+There are plenty of subjects around to photograph at Halloween ranging from the traditional jack-o-lantern through to people in costume, to trick or treat ‘treats’ and more.
+It’s a time of color, emotion and lots of interesting subjects.

-The keys to capturing them are not that different from the normal keys to good composition in photography.
-As you photograph Halloween this year keep in mind some of the basics of good digital photography.
+The keys to great Halloween Photography are not that different from the normal keys of good composition in photography so as you photograph Halloween this year keep in mind the basics.
 I’ve selected the following tutorials that we’ve written before that should be helpful in your Halloween photography: